alpine9000/squirt/README.md

 If the command modifies the file, it will be saved back to the Amiga once the command exits.

 You can mix local and remote files with local commands.
 You indicate a file as local by prefixing it with an `!`.
 Also any file that starts with a `~` will also be treated as a local file.
+Arguments starting with `-` are passed directly to local commands.
+If arguments to local commands do not start with `-` they must be escaped with `!` to indicate that are not remote files.

     1.WB3.1:> !cp S:Startup-Sequence ~/Startup-Sequence.backup
     1.WB3.1:> !echo !"\\;A new line" >> S:Startup-Sequence